FAIR-Chem/fairchem/docs/core/fine-tuning/fine-tuning-oxides.md

 You can also visit it in a browser at [train.txt](./train.txt).
 You have to periodically refresh the view to see updates though.

 This can take up to 30 minutes for 80 epochs, so we only do a few here to see what happens.
+If you have a gpu or multiple gpus, you should use the flag --num-gpus=<number of gpus> and remove the --cpu flag.

 ```{code-cell} ipython3
 :tags: [hide-output]